 Business owners insurance (BOP) covers employees and businesses, parties included in the contract, and in some instances, suppliers.
 Small to medium-sized businesses should consider investing in a BOP because it combines general liability and commercial property insurance coverages.

 There is a list of various requirements that a business should think about when investing in a BOP.
-Often, those in low-risk industries are more likely to qualify for this package policy, if they're looking for a combination of general liability insurance and property insurance coverage at a discount.
+Often, those in low-risk industries are more likely to qualify for this umbrella policy, if they're looking for a combination of general liability insurance and property insurance coverage at a discount.

 Those with less than 100 workers, operate within a small office or workplace, earn less than $1 million in annual revenue, and require less than 12 months of business interruption insurance meet most qualifications.